How to Set Up Tax and Retentions in Mastt

 Step-by-step guide to managing tax percentages and retention settings for accurate contract payments

 Tax and retentions are essential for accurate payment processing in construction projects.
-This guide shows you how to apply tax at contract and line-item levels, set up payment retentions, and understand how these work together in your payment calculations.
+This guide shows you how to apply tax at contract and line-item levels, set up payment retentions, understand how they work together, and track retained amounts across your project.

 - Contract must be created with a contract standard set (required to access the Terms tab)